Why Good Design Works:

 Design products can serve numerous purposes.
 Industrial design products and web design and UI/UX solutions are, for example, devised around function in the meaning of usability and/or performance.
-Graphic and motion design, on the other hand, revolve around content and serve purposes that include conveying information and communicating the stories behind ideas, concepts, or brands.
+Graphic and motion design, on the other hand, revolve around content and serve purposes that include conveying information and communicating the stories behind ideas, or brand strategy concepts.

 Form follows function, right?

 One of the most well-known maxims of the design world comes from the renowned American architect Louis H. Sullivan, “father of skyscrapers”.
 Often misattributed to Mies van der Rohe, Le Corbusier, and even Horatio Greenough, this principle had a crucial influence that led to rethinking architecture design in the early 20th century.

 “It is the pervading law of all things organic and inorganic, of all things physical and metaphysical, of all things human and all things superhuman, of all true manifestations of the head, of the heart, of the soul, that the life is recognizable in its expression, that form ever follows function.
 This is the law.“

 (L. H. Sullivan, The Tall Office Building Artistically Considered, 1896)

 The impact and the effects of Sullivan’s principle were almost immediate.
 Design standard that proclaimed that form should follow function contributed to the invention of modernism and, in 1919, the birth of Bauhaus.
 Long after Sullivan’s death in 1924 and the collapse of Bauhaus movement in 1933, art and design principles based on clean, simple forms and functionality were still influencing trends in Western Europe, North America, and Israel.